The Honey Hunters

 Chapel Hill, NC, United States

 The world’s largest mangrove forest is located in southwestern Bangladesh along its border with India.
 Few forests remain in this area, due to agricultural development in the fertile delta.
 One of the last preserved tracts constitutes the Sundarbans National Park.
-In addition to providing a home for mangroves, the Sundarbans also serves as a habitat for:
+In addition to providing a home for mangroves, the Sundarbans also serves as a habitat for many animals:

 - endangered Bengal tigers